punkkkkkkk/soil-classification-model_annam/README.md

-# How to Run This Project

-## 🚀 How to Run This Project
+# 🚀 How to Run This Project

 ### Prerequisites
 - Python 3.7+ installed